dannywillems/dannywillems.github.io/_posts/2024-01-13-web3-security-researcher-journey.md

 Besides my engineering and ("traditional") researcher work, I have always been fascinated by security research.
 This article will over the years describe my web3 security researcher journey.
+Digging into the security industry makes me a better engineer and traditional researcher as I learn how to bypass some security flaws that might be present in my code.

 ## January 2024